West Indies Study Abroad Program:

-Trinidad During Week 2, students will continue coursework, engage in service learning activities and site visits, and explore the island of Tobago.
+Trinidad During Week 2, students will continue coursework, engage in service learning activities, site visits, and excursions on the island of Trinidad.

-Tobago During Week 3, students will explore the island of Tobago and make final presentations.
+Tobago During Week 3, students will explore the island of Tobago.

-Atlanta The program will end with final exams at GSU at the end of the Maymester.
+Atlanta The Maymester will end with final exams and presentations at GSU.

 While in Trinidad, students will experience “dorm life” in the fully furnished Halls of Residence on the St. Augustine campus of the University of the West Indies.
 Student dormitories are within walking distance of classrooms and food options.